coshy90/digital-garden/src/site/notes/Welcome to my digital garden.md

 I am currently working to achieve two reading challenges, both are self-imposed and long-term goals.
 It's an aspiration for me, but not something I put pressure on in a way that would negatively impact my reading.

 1. Read one book from every country in the world. *Achievable step to get there one day*: Read one book from one country I haven't read from per month.
 The progress of countries I have read is tracked in [[Dashboards/Country Overview\|Country Overview]].

 2. Read every single book in my apartment, so that some day (soon), I can say that I have read all of the stuff on my bookshelves. *Achievable step to get there one day*: I am only allowed to buy one new book if I have finished at least two.
 Gifted books count as if bought.
-I'm tracking what's left in [[Physical TBR.base]] & [[Dashboards/Physical TBR\|Physical TBR]].
+I'm tracking what's left in [[Dashboards/Physical TBR\|Physical TBR]].